pivotal/docs-tap/getting-started.md

 #### Workload update

-To connect the new supply chain to the workload, update the workload to point at your Tekton
+To connect the new supply chain to the workload, update the workload to point to your Tekton
 pipeline:

-1. Update the workload by running the following with the Tanzu CLI:
+1. Update the workload by running the following using the Tanzu CLI:

     ```
     tanzu apps workload create tanzu-java-web-app \